 Editorial, by Jon L. Jordan, MD, JD

-with new Aviation Medical Examiners (AMEs) attending the basic seminars at the Civil Aerospace Medical Institute, I have come to realize that some perceive the scope of their involvement in the aeromedical certification process along somewhat narrow medical lines.
+In my discussions with new Aviation Medical Examiners (AMEs) attending the basic seminars at the Civil Aerospace Medical Institute, I have come to realize that some perceive the scope of their involvement in the aeromedical certification process along somewhat narrow medical lines.

 A not insignificant number of the physicians believe that the Federal Aviation Administration's expectation is that they will conduct medical certification examinations, apply the medical standards, and either issue or deny medical certificates.
 While this may be the principal responsibility of the examiner, it by no means encompasses the complete and appropriate role of the designated AME.